studiographene/SGSchemaSync/README.md

 *   TypeScript interfaces for request bodies, parameters, and responses.
 *   **Factory functions** for creating API call functions.
 *   Optionally, **factory functions** for TanStack Query (v4/v5) hooks.
-*   An **auto-generated client module** per API tag that orchestrates these factories with a configured requester.
+*   An **auto-generated and always overwritten client module per API tag** (e.g., `user/client.ts`) that orchestrates these factories with a configured requester (either a default one or your custom implementation).
-*   An optional, **scaffolded custom requester file** if you opt out of the default requester.
+*   An optional, **scaffolded custom requester file** (e.g., `schema-sync-requester.ts` in your main output directory) if you opt out of the default requester and the file doesn't already exist.
+This scaffold provides a lean starting point for your custom HTTP logic.

 Files are organized into **tag-based directories**, where the tag is determined by the first `tag` associated with each endpoint in the OpenAPI specification.
+Each tag directory also includes a main `index.ts` barrel file re-exporting types and the instantiated client functions/hooks.

 ## Key Features & Approach